Performance Guide

 The maximum number of simultaneous MTasker threads, called MThreads, can be tuned via max-mthreads, as the default value of 2048 might not be enough for large-scale installations.
 This setting limits the number of mthreads per physical (Posix) thread.
 The threads that create mthreads are the distributor and worker threads.

-When a MThread is started, a new stack is dynamically allocated for it on the heap.
+When a MThread is started, a new stack is dynamically allocated for it.
 The size of that stack can be configured via the stack-size parameter, whose default value is 200 kB which should be enough in most cases.

 To reduce the cost of allocating a new stack for every query, the recursor can cache a small amount of stacks to make sure that the allocation stays cheap.
 This can be configured via the stack-cache-size setting.
 This limit is per physical (Posix) thread.
 The only trade-off of enabling this cache is a slightly increased memory consumption, at worst equals to the number of stacks specified by stack-cache-size multiplied by the size of one stack, itself specified via stack-size.